canonical/vanilla-framework/templates/docs/customising-vanilla.md

 ## Overriding default settings

 To override the default settings you must do so _before_ you include Vanilla in your main Sass file.
 It is good practice to include custom styles in a separate settings file.
-A list of configurable settings can be found in the [Related section](#related).
+A list of configurable settings can be found in the [Related settings section](#related-settings).

 ```
 // Override default Vanilla settings in your main Sass file